pioneer/httpd-background-tasks/README.rst

 Benchmarks of running a long-term process within an HTTP server
 ===============================================================

-Inspired by, and code is taken partly from these linkes:
+Inspired by, and code is taken partly from these links:

 * http://www.maigfrga.ntweb.co/asynchronous-programming-tornado-framework/
 * https://gist.github.com/methane/2185380